 6. Vendor commitment

 Choosing the right vendor is critical for cloud adoption in the education sector.
-Having a vendor that understands the requirement, risks, workload and manages unforeseen issues is a must, as switching vendors midway is extremely difficult.
-While choosing a vendor, it is good to do a thorough analysis of the offerings so that the entire academic year can run its classes efficiently.
+Having a vendor that understands the requirement, risks, and workload and manages unforeseen issues is a must, as switching vendors midway is extremely difficult.
+While choosing a vendor, it is good to thoroughly analyze the offerings so that the entire academic year can run its classes efficiently.

 Cloud adoption challenges faced by educational institutions in developing countries

-In developing countries one of the major restrictions is finance.
+In developing countries, one of the significant restrictions is finance.
 Also, the technical implementation may take longer.
 Government regulations can also present some difficulties.
-However, the post-COVID19 era has witnessed the quicker implementation of cloud computing services in the education sector in developing countries as well.
+However, the post-COVID-19 era has witnessed the quicker implementation of cloud computing services in the education sector in developing countries as well.

-Though connecting students in remote locations, internet accessibility, pricing, student to teacher ratio et al are a few other challenges that academic institutions in developing countries face presently, it is still the easiest way of overcoming geographical barriers and ensuring the students receive a quality education.
+Though connecting students in remote locations, internet accessibility, pricing, and student-to-teacher ratio are a few other challenges that academic institutions in developing countries face presently, it is still the easiest way to overcome geographical barriers and ensure students receive a quality education.

 Cloud computing adoption is at its peak in the education sector.
-However, it has a long road to cover starting from adequate training to educators and students.
-Additionally, hundreds of cloud infrastructures have emerged recently with a promise to manage and facilitate the best computing services.
+However, it has a long road, starting with adequate training for educators and students.
+Additionally, hundreds of cloud infrastructures have emerged recently, promising to manage and facilitate the best computing services.

-However, universities need to consider cloud service providers with adequate experience, faster migration process, optimized cost and centralized cloud governance for smoother seamless experience.
+However, universities need to consider cloud service providers with adequate experience, faster migration processes, optimized cost, and centralized cloud governance for a smoother seamless experience.

-To know more about how we can help you, contact our cloud experts today.
+Contact our cloud experts today to know more about how we can help you.